MicrosoftDocs/learn/learn-pr/azure/intro-to-data-protection-privacy/includes/4-common-data-protection-regulations-acts.md

 Both the GDPR and CCPA mandate transparency and disclosure obligations.
 Both laws provide individuals with unique rights over how their data is processed.

-One significant difference between the GDPR and CCPA is that the CCPA includes the right for consumers to opt-out from the sale of their personal data to third parties.
+One significant difference between the GDPR and CCPA is that the CCPA includes the right for consumers to opt out from the sale of their personal data to third parties.
 The term *sale* has a specific meaning under the CCPA.
 Work with your legal team to understand whether or not your organization might be selling data.

 Under the CCPA, *personal information* is any data relating to an identified or identifiable person.
 There's no distinction between a person's private, public, or work role.
 The defined term *personal information* corresponds with *personal data* under the GDPR.
 However, the CCPA also includes family and household data.